-33.16.
 The statistics on new investments are classified by U.S. state.
 This classification indicates the U.S. state in which the newly acquired, established, or expanded U.S. affiliate is located.
-If the newly acquired or established U.S. affiliate operates in more than one state, then the state where the greatest number of the employees are based is used.
+Except for statistics on employment after 2017, if the newly acquired U.S. affiliate operates in more than one state, then the state where the greatest number of the employees are based is used.
 This is frequently, but not always, the state in which the U.S. affiliate's headquarters is located.
 If there are no employees, then the state of incorporation is used.